On the Complexity of Problems on Tree-structured Graphs: Introduction

 The main contribution of our paper is to transfer definitions and results from the classical world to the parameterized setting, by which we provide a natural framework to establish the complexity of many well-known parameterized problems.
 We provide a number of natural XALP-complete problems, but we expect that in the future it will be shown that XALP is the `right box' for many more problems of interest.

+\subparagraph*{Subsequent work} Building upon our work, more problems were shown to be hard or complete for XALP.
+The \textsc{Perfect Phylogeny} or \textsc{Triangulating Coloured Graphs} problem was shown to be XALP-complete by de Vlas~\cite{deVlas23}.
+In \cite{BodlaenderGJ22-tpw}, it was shown that {\sc Tree-Partition-Width} and {\sc Domino Treewidth} are XALP-complete, which can be seen as an analogue to \textsc{Bandwidth} being XNLP-complete.
+Finding integral 2-commodities was shown to be XALP-complete with treewidth as parameter in \cite{multicommodityflow}.

+In~\cite{BodlaenderGP23}, the complexity class XSLP was introduced; this class characterises the complexity of several natural problems parameterised by \emph{treedepth}.

 \subparagraph*{Paper overview} In Section~\ref{section:definitions}, we give a number of definitions, discuss the classical analogues of XALP, and formulate a number of key parameterized problems.
-Several equivalent characterizations of the class XALP are given in Section~\ref{section:characterisation}.
-In Section~\ref{section:complete}, we introduce a `tree variant' of the wellknown \textsc{Multicolor Clique} problem.
-We call this problem {\sc Tree-Chained Multicolor Clique}, and show it to be XALP-hard with a direct proof from an acceptance problem of a suitable type of Turing Machine, inspired by Cook's proof of the NP-completeness of \textsc{Satisfiability}~\cite{Cook71}.
+Several equivalent characterisations of the class XALP are given in Section~\ref{section:characterisation}.
+In Section~\ref{section:complete}, we introduce a `tree variant' of the well-known \textsc{Multicolour Clique} problem.
+We call this problem {\sc Tree-Chained Multicolour Clique}, and show it to be XALP-hard with a direct proof from an acceptance problem of a suitable type of Turing Machine, inspired by Cook's proof of the NP-completeness of \textsc{Satisfiability}~\cite{Cook71}.
 In Section~\ref{sec:complete2}, we build on this and give a number of other examples of XALP-complete problems, including tree variants of \textsc{Weighted Satisfiability} and several problems parameterized by treewidth or another tree-structured graph parameter.
+Some final remarks are made in Section~\ref{section:conclusions}.